eastgenomics/eggd_starfusion/README.md

 # STAR-Fusion v1.0.1

 ## What does this app do?
 Runs STAR-Fusion, a tool which identifies candidate fusion transcripts from RNA alignments.
 This app is specifically set up to process the 'Chimeric.out.junction' files produced by the earlier STAR-Aligner alignment step.
-It produces a file of candidate fusion regions.
+It produces files of candidate fusion regions.

 ## What inputs are required for this app to run?
 * The DNA Nexus file ID of a junction file, produced by STAR-Aligner